-The Ladies Auxiliary Worchid Scholarship is for Illinois High School Seniors.
+The Ladies Auxiliary Worchid Scholarship is offered by Illinois AMVETS for Illinois high school seniors.
 Applicant must be a child of a deceased father or mother who was a veteran of the United States of America who served after 09/15/40 and was Honorably Discharged.
 They need not be KIA or have died as a result of service-connected disability.
-Must have taken the ACT or SAT.
+Applicants must also have taken the ACT or SAT.
 For [...]
 More

 Since 1964, the Italian Catholic Federation has awarded over $2,000,000.00 in scholarships to more than 6,000 high school students, of the Catholic faith, attending college.

 The Jewish United Fund offers a number of annual merit scholarships to high school, college and graduate students to age 23 who demonstrate significant leadership skills.
 Applicants must be enrolled in grade 10, 11 or 12 or must be no older than 23 years old and enrolled in a college or graduate program and must reside or attend school in metropolitan Chicago.
 Students must have also applied to [...]
 More

 The Catholic Heritage Award, (awarded for four years of consecutive, full-time enrollment) is made to new freshmen graduating from a Catholic high school within the Archdiocese of Chicago or the Diocese of Joliet.
 This award is restricted to tuition.
 For more information or to apply, please visit the scholarship provider's website. [...]
 More

-The Palumbo Family Foundation Scholarship is open to high school seniors and undergraduates that reside in Cook, Dupage, Kane, Lake, or Will counties for at least 6 months prior to January 1st of the year the scholarship is awarded.
-Applicants must also have a minimum 3.0 GPA, an annual adjusted gross income of $60,000 or less, and be a U.S. citizen.
-For more information or to apply, please visit [...]
-More
+The Palumbo Family Foundation Scholarship is open to high school seniors and undergraduates who reside in Cook, Dupage, Kane, Lake, or Will counties for at least 6 months prior to January 1st of the year the scholarship is awarded.
+Applicants must also have a minimum 3.0 GPA, an annual adjusted gross family income of $63,000 or less, and be a U.S. citizen.

 The Robert Sherman Fine Art Scholarship was established to foster the study of art and advance the development of artists in keeping with the mission of the Glenview Art League.
 It is for a high school senior planning to pursue a college degree in a visual art.
 Applicants must submit a CD or flash drive with at least 10 images of their work and proof of college acceptance as a visual arts major [...]
 More